tboedhram/file-sync/README.md

 *This configuration is only enforced on Windows currently.*

 **Root Location:** This configuration tells the application which directory to start in.
-In server mode, this is the location to copy files from.
+In Send mode, this is the location to copy files from.
-In client mode, this is the location to copy files to.
+In Receive mode, this is the location to copy files to.

-*Example:* Entering `C:\Users` will copy all files in `C:\Users` folder in server mode, and place files in the `C:\Users` folder in client mode.
+*Example:* Entering `C:\Users` will copy all files in `C:\Users` folder in Send mode, and place files in the `C:\Users` folder in Receive mode.
 The root location should be an absolute path *(ie: it starts with a drive letter on Windows and a forward-slash on UNIX)*

 **Ignore Files *(Optional)*:** This configuration tells the application to skip over certain files or directories.